JanneMattila/azure-application-gateway-demos/appgw-custom-rules/README.md

 ![Statistics](./images/stats.png)

-Plot chart about usage per country or by country and HTTP Status:
+Plot chart about usage per country, by country and HTTP Status or by country and HTTP Status and Client IP:

 ```sql
 AGWAccessLogs